Manufacturing USA: History

 In June 2011, United States President's Council of Advisors on Science and Technology (PCAST) recommended that the federal government launch an advanced manufacturing initiative of public-private partnerships to support "academia and industry for applied research on new technologies and design methodologies."
 The recommendation called for $500 million per year to be appropriated to the Departments of Defense, Commerce and Energy, increasing to $1 billion per year over four years.

 The National Network for Manufacturing Innovation was proposed in the President's fiscal year 2013 budget and formally unveiled by the administration several weeks later in March 2012.
 The proposal called for a joint federal effort between the Department of Defense, Department of Energy, National Science Foundation and the Department of Commerce's National Institute of Standards and Technology to create a network of 15 regional institutes, funded by a one-time investment of $1 billion and carried out over a period of 10 years.
 The administration reprogramed $45 million of existing resources from the Departments of Defense, Energy, Commerce and the National Science Foundation through executive action to fund a pilot, proof-of-concept institute for the program.
 In May the Department of Defense solicited proposals from consortiums led by nonprofit organizations and universities to establish an additive manufacturing (which includes 3D printing) research institute to serve as the prototype facility.

 In August, 2012 the government announced the winning proposal, the National Additive Manufacturing Innovation Institute (NAMII), also known as AmericaMakes led by the National Center for Defense Manufacturing and Machining and based in Youngstown, Ohio.
 The consortium's members include 40 companies, nine research universities, five community colleges and 11 nonprofit organizations.
 AmericaMakes was established with an initial federal government investment of $30 million, while the consortium contributed almost $40 million in additional funding.
 The administration stated that it expected AmericaMakes to become financially self-sustaining.
 In May 2013, the administration announced the establishment of three additional institutes using $200 million in funding through two federal agencies: the Departments of Defense, and Energy.

 In September 2016, the program adopted the name "Manufacturing USA".
-As of 2023, Manufacturing USA consists of sixteen institutes.
-Nine are managed in part by the Department of Defense.
-Six are managed in part the Department of Energy.
-One is managed in part by the Department of Commerce.
+As of 2023, Manufacturing USA consists of seventeen institutes.
+Nine are managed in part by the Department of Defense (MxD, BioMade, LIFT, America Makes, ARM, BioFab, AFFOA, AIM, NEXTFLEX).
+Seven are managed in part the Department of Energy (REMADE, RAPID, Power America, IACMI, CYMANII, CESMII, EPIX).
+One is managed in part by the Department of Commerce (NIIMBL).
+In 2024, NIST announced an eighteenth institute focused on AI and a nineteenth focused on Chips and digital twin.